AndraSreenath/And/README.md

 # And
 This is my first git repository created for learning.
+Author Gowthami